DamianLuginbuehl/yt-playlist-downloader/README.md

 It also applies the correct metadata (artist/s and track title).

 ### Programmed with CD burning in mind
 This tool is optimised for CD burning as it splits up your songs into different CDs.
 You can set the song limit per CD and define how many songs you want to download, starting from the beginning.
 The factory settings are *100 songs/CD* with each song being *192 kbps CBR*.
-This is optimized for a *700MB CD*.
+This is optimized for a *900MB CD* if each song is 5 Minutes long.\
+*Adapt this value depending on your liking and the capacity of the CDs you are using*

 ### Works with YouTube Music Radios\*
 You can even download YouTube Music Playlists and Radios\* with this tool.
 The only requirement is that your desired playlist is either set to *"unlisted"* or *"public"*.\